rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

 The result is as follows

-* We have established a communication between the packages in the same local area network by using a native network.
+* We have established communication between the packages in the same local area network by using a native network.

+Info: We can establish this communication by using a cloud routed network.
+However, using a touted network involves cloud bridges for each ROS environment that adds latency when service/action/topics are being called in the same local area network.

 #### Pros

-* Communication through a native network doesn't require a cloud bridge component there by eliminating the latency in each hop-on of messages as in case of a routed network.
-This results a low-latency communication.
+* Communication through a native network doesn't require a cloud bridge component thereby eliminating the latency in each hop-on of messages as in the case of a routed network.
+This results in low-latency communication.

+* You can see the list of publishers whitelisted in your package components in your *rostopic list* command.

 #### Cons

-* The cloud native network is only applicable only for local communication.** Need to check this
+* The cloud native network is only applicable only for local communication.

+{{%notice note%}}
+When you subscribe to a topic from a different ROS environment, this subscriber information is kept locally and only shared if a topic is whitelisted in a package component.
+{{/notice}}

 ### Device Native Network

 {{%notice note%}}
-Currently supported on cloud runtime only.
+Currently supported for cloud runtime only.
+You can use a routed network instead of a device native network as of now.
   {{%/notice%}}

 ### Multi-Robot Communication

-  * Communication is happening in a peer-peer manner, that means that diff ROS masters or environments are connected via platform using a sub-component based on [FKIE multi master nodes](https://github.com/fkie/multimaster_fkie) for discovery and sync.
+  * Communication is happening in a peer-peer manner, which means different ROS masters or environments are connected via platform using a sub-component based on [FKIE multi master nodes](https://github.com/fkie/multimaster_fkie) (master-discovery and master-sync).
+These two nodes are responsible for establishing the communication between ROS masters that are in the same network.

-  * Platform only whitelists the topics/service mentioned in the package component, and the platform doesn't interpret or listen to the data flowing between them unlike in routed networks.
+  * Platform only whitelists the topics/service mentioned in the package component, and the platform doesn't interpret or listen to the data flowing between them unlike in case of a routed network thus reducing the latency.
+It only shares publisher/service information on the network.

-  * Native Network doesn’t support scoped or targeted topics (service or action) directly.
-The topics are whitelisted in the form of **/*/topics** and you can remap these topics for communication.
+  * Scoped or targeted topics (service or action) are the functionalities of a routed network.
+In the case of a native network, topics are whitelisted in the form of **/*/topics** and you can use remap or add namespaces to these topics for communication.
 For more information on remapping, [click here](http://wiki.ros.org/roslaunch/XML/remap).
-You should also add namespaces to the whitelisted topics/services/actions as the platform doesn't automatically append the scoped or targetted topics like in routed networks.

-  * Subscription information is only shared between ROS masters connected to Native networks only if a topic/service is whitelisted in a package component.

 {{%notice note%}}
-**Compression**, **QOS**, and **Service Timeout** are not applicable in case of native networks.
+**Compression**, **QOS**, and **Service Timeout** are not applicable in the case of native networks.
 {{%/notice%}}